-The two-day meetings of the India-Israel joint steering committee on homeland and public security, which concluded on Wednesday, also discussed how to step up cooperation to deal with the grave threat that “terrorism” poses, including by non-state actors, to peace and security.
+The two-day meetings of the India-Israel joint steering committee on homeland and public security, which concluded today, also discussed how to step up cooperation to deal with the grave threat that terrorism poses, including by non-state actors, to peace and security.

-Following the September 2016 militant attack on an army camp in Uri, Israel had offered India its expertise for strengthening border fencing, stressing that the two countries share similar challenges on many fronts, including cross-border “terrorism”.
+Following the September 2016 terror attack on an army camp in Uri, Israel had offered India its expertise for strengthening border fencing, stressing that the two countries share similar challenges on many fronts, including cross-border terrorism.

-In a statement, the home ministry on Wednesday said the objectives of the meetings were capacity building and modernisation in the police forces besides border management.
+In a statement, the home ministry today said the objectives of the meetings were capacity building and modernisation in the police forces besides border management.

 “Both sides agreed to work out the modalities to address these issues.
 The discussions were held in a friendly atmosphere and it was agreed to maintain sustained interactions to enhance security cooperation between the countries,” it said.

 The meeting follows the resolve of the prime ministers of both the countries to combat the grave threat that terrorism poses to peace and security including from non-state actors, and with an aim to enhance cooperation and boost the bilateral relations, the statement said.